Teaching Artist Roster Guidelines

 Arts Education Grant Programs

-While there are several grant programs that fund projects involving teaching artists, three (3) require schools or organizations to partner with artists listed on the Commission’s Teaching Artist Roster.
+While there are several grant programs that fund projects involving teaching artists, two (2) require schools or organizations to partner with artists listed on the Commission’s Teaching Artist Roster.

 - Student Ticket Subsidy provides funds for artist fees, ticket costs, and transportation fees in order for students from Tennessee public schools to experience a broad variety of cultural opportunities, arts disciplines, and artists.
 Roster artist required.